Follow this quick guide to help you reduce your body’s insulin needs and blood insulin levels.

 - Start with protein as the basis of your meal.
 Add it to your plate or bowl first.

-- Add as many non-starch vegetables (think green beans, kale, Brussels sprouts) as you like.
+- Add as many non-starchy vegetables (think green beans, kale, brussels sprouts) as you like.

 - Top those veggies with healthy fat – a tablespoon of olive oil and a sprinkle of parmesan or some butter.

-- Lastly, you can add a small carb.
-Think in terms of a little wild rice, quinoa or a small tortilla.
+- Lastly, you can add a small carb, unrefined/ unprocessed – maybe a little wild rice, quinoa, or a small tortilla.

 Voila!
 Dinner is served!